 Overview of Generating Unit Repowering

-The CAISO’s procedures for evaluating repower requests by an owner of an existing Generating Unit made pursuant to Section 25.1.2 of the CAISO tariff allows such entities to obtain a CAISO three-party GIA without having to participate in the CAISO Generator Interconnection and Deliverability Allocation Procedure (GIDAP) study process if they demonstrate that the “total capability and electrical characteristics of the Generating Unit will remain substantially unchanged.”
+The CAISO’s procedures for evaluating repower requests by an owner of an existing Generating Unit made pursuant to Section 25.1.2 of the CAISO Tariff allows such entities to obtain a CAISO three-party GIA without having to participate in the CAISO Generator Interconnection and Deliverability Allocation Procedure (GIDAP) study process if they demonstrate that the “total capability and electrical characteristics of the Generating Unit will remain substantially unchanged.”

 An ”existing” Generating Unit is defined for this BPM as a Generating Unit that is currently interconnected to the CAISO Controlled Grid, and has delivered energy, not necessarily continuously, to the CAISO Controlled Grid within the last three years prior to requesting to repower.
 This three-year period aligns with the ability of a Generator Unit to retain its deliverability status rights for up to three consecutive years if it becomes incapable of operating (BPM for Reliability Requirements Section 6.1.3.4).